yaelth/drive/README.md

 For a complete deinit-ialization, don't forget to revoke account access, [please see revoking account access](#revoking-account-access)

+### Traversal Depth

+Before talking about the features of drive, it is useful to know about "Traversal Depth".

+Throughout this README the usage of the term "Traversal Depth" refers to the number of

+nodes/hops/items that it takes to get from one parent to children.
+In the options that allow it, you'll have a flag option `--depth <n>` where n is an integer

+* Traversal terminates on encountering a zero `0` traversal depth.

+* A negative depth indicates infinity, so traverse as deep as you can.

+* A positive depth helps control the reach.

+Given:

+	|- A/
+		|- B/
+		|- C/
+			|- C1
+			|- C2
+				|- C10/
+				|- CTX/
+					| - Music
+					| - Summary.txt

++ Items on the first level relative to A/ ie `depth 1`, we'll have:

+  B, C

++ On the third level relative to C/ ie `depth 3`

+  * We'll have:

+    Items: Music, Summary.txt

+  * The items encountered in `depth 3` traversal relative to C/ are:

+				|- C1
+				|- C2
+					|- C10/
+					|- CTX/
+						| - Music
+						| - Summary.txt

++ No items are within the reach of  `depth -1` relative to B/ since B/ has no children.

++ Items within the reach of `depth -` relative to CTX/ are:

+				| - Music
+				| - Summary.txt

 ### Pulling

 The `pull` command downloads data that does not exist locally but does remotely on Google drive, and may delete local data that is not present on Google Drive.